t-karasova/grs-retail/tutorials/retail_api_v2_set_inventory_java.md

 Changes to a product's inventory information might occur more frequently than changes to the catalog information.

-You can push inventory updates using the `SetInventory()` method instead of updating the entire product.
+You can push inventory updates using the `setInventoryAsync()` method instead of updating the entire product.

 For more information about managing catalog information, see the [Retail API documentation](https://cloud.google.com/retail/docs/inventory-updates#non-incremental-updates).